kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-utxos.md

 _Possible questions you may have:_

+_Why does Bitcoin not work like a normal account, where you can send any amount_

 _I thought that Bitcoin was anonymous, how can Alice know Bob?_

 Bitcoin is pseudo-anonymous.
 The names Alice and Bob are an oversimplification of how identities actually work in Bitcoin.
 This chapter was solely used as a means to understand the UTXO model.